TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

   private String documentTypeCode;
   private Date effectiveDate;
   private String fileName;

   // getters and setters ...
 }
 {% endhighlight %}

+Because the logic is a bit too complex for one method it's clearer to split it.
+And to follow our good practices we will create new services.
+So I am introducing to you the `medicalDocumentService` and the`medicalFileNameService` but we will come back it in a moment.

-But one important I haven't mentioned yet is we need to tell Alfresco about this new action.
-For this we have to declare a new in our medical-service-context.xml
+One thing I haven't mentioned yet.
+We have to tell Alfresco about this new action.
+For this we have to declare a new bean in our [medical-service-context.xml]({{ site.data.blog.urlExtractMeta }}/repo-amp/src/main/amp/config/alfresco/module/repo-amp/context/medical-service-context.xml)

 {% highlight xml%}
 <!--medical actions-->